About the Lodge

 Built in 1987, the Kennicott Glacier Lodge is a replica of one of the historic mining buildings from the copper mining boom town days.
 We are located near the center of the 40 remaining structures in the ghost town of Kennicott, a company town built circa 1910.

-Your room is decorated with old mining artifacts and photos, and makes a great home base for exploring the area.
+The rooms in the Main Lodge are decorated with old mining artifacts and photos and make a great home base for exploring the area.
 Each bedroom has a cold water sink, one or two beds, a nightstand and chair.
 Some of the rooms face the glacier, and some rooms face the forest behind the lodge.
 There are plenty of spotlessly clean bathrooms and shower rooms located throughout the lodge for your use.
-Baths are "private use", but shared by other Guests.
+Baths are "private use" but are shared with other Guests.

-Our new South Wing building is located about 70 yards south of the Main Lodge.
-In the South Wing there are 10 Guest rooms, each with a private bathroom.
+The South Wing building is located about 70 yards south of the Main Lodge.
+In the South Wing there are 20 Guest rooms, each with a private bathroom.
 These rooms have 2 queen sized beds, a dresser, a nightstand, a table, and chairs.
 All South Wing rooms face the glacier, and the first floor rooms have access out onto the front porch.
 Meals are taken at the Main Lodge.

 You'll enjoy the casual atmosphere and congenial staff when you dine in our centrally located dining room in the Main Lodge.
 Breakfast is a buffet, either continental or full breakfast, served from 7 to 10 am.
 Lunch is served from noon to 3, and features soups and sandwiches.
 Dinner is served family style at a single seating at 7 pm.
 The fare has been called "wilderness gourmet" and features homemade soups, pastries, breads and luscious desserts.